hubbins/blog/content/post/sensor-part2.md

 response = urllib.request.urlopen(req, jsondataasbytes)
 ```

+Note that some values such as http endpoint, api key, and sensor id are hard-coded in the script.
+These values could also be kept in a configuration file, environment variables, etc...
+Because this is a small and simple script, it's good enough to keep it self-contained.
+This isn't production code.

 Next we copy this file (app3.py) to the home folder of the default "pi" user /home/pi.
 You can use SFTP or another means to transfer the file.
 VS Code has a nice plugin (SFTP) that when you save the file to your PC, it will also save the file in a remote folder on the Pi using SFTP.

 Then we can can create a cron task to run the app every 15 minutes.
 Run the command "sudo crontab -e" then add this to the file: